 This portfolio provides information about my professional experience and also showcases some of the projects I've been involved with.
 A large portion of the information here is also available on my resume.
 Please feel free to contact me if you would like to know more about one of my projects or if you would like to discuss working on a new project.

 In 2006, I joined the IT Student Systems team, a subgroup within the Integrated Technology Support Services Department.
-Our team provides technical support for student-related software and web sites within the school district.
+Our team provided technical support for student-related software and web sites within the school district.

-My technical expertise in software design, implementation, and maintenance allows our team to continually strive to provide better software systems and support for our users.
-In addition, the strong desire for organization and efficiency places me in a leadership role within the team.
+My technical expertise in software design, implementation, and maintenance allowed our team to continually strive to provide better software systems and support for our users.
+In addition, the strong desire for organization and efficiency placed me in a leadership role within the team.

 I began my career with San Diego Unified School District as a programmer with the Research and Reporting Department.
 The Research and Reporting Department is responsible for collecting, analyzing, and reporting data concerning assessments, initiatives, research, and other areas of interest.

 While still in the process of working towards my degree in computer science, I worked with Lightspan to develop web-based educational resources for teachers and other educators.

 My interest in programming and technology was born from my wonderful experience working with ground-breaking visionaries Al Rogers and Yvonne Andres of the Global SchoolNet Foundation.
 Since 1984, the Global SchoolNet Foundation, a 501(c)(3) non-profit organization, has provided online educational resources for educators.

 Beginning as an assistant, my skills soon led me to provide the primary technical support for the Free Educational Mail (FrEdMail) Network.
 I fondly remember those old, green screens of the Apple IIe and the wonderful people across the globe who were pioneering the use of email in the classroom.